structuredprediction/structuredprediction.github.io/1_cfp.md

 [https://www.softconf.com/emnlp2016/SPNLP/]()

-Each submission will be reviewed by at least 3 program committee members.
+Each submission will be reviewed by at least 2 program committee members.

 ### Important Dates

-TBA
+Aug 5: submission deadline (about a week after the EMNLP 2016 acceptance notification) Sep 5: acceptance notification (about a month after the submission) Sep 26: camera ready (3 weeks after the notification)